BetsyZhang10/my-first-game/README.md

 # Mythical World
-A game based on Percy Jason and Greek Myth.
+A game based on Percy Jackson and Greek Myth.